cnadler86/micropython-camera-API/README.md

 ### Build the API

-To build the project, you could do it the following way:
+To build the project, you could do it the following way (Micropython and camera-api folders are at the same level):

 ```bash
 . <path2esp-idf>/esp-idf/export.sh